-Flowers, leaves and grasses make nutritious fill-ins for a hermit crab's diet.
-Consider wheat grass; the leaves of broccoli, cauliflower, blackberries and strawberries; and flowers such as marigold, hibiscus, dandelion, carnation, jasmine, nasturtium and pansy.
-Other choices are Irish moss, sea fan, sea grass, rose petals and hips, alfalfa and mint -- excluding peppermint.
+Plants like flowers, leaves, and grasses make nutritious fill-ins for a hermit crab's diet.
+Consider wheat grass; the leaves of broccoli, cauliflower, blackberries and strawberries; and flowers such as marigold, hibiscus, dandelion, carnation, jasmine, nasturtium, and pansy.
+Other choices are Irish moss, sea fan, sea grass, rose petals and hips, alfalfa, and mint — excluding peppermint.

-Grains such as amaranth, barley, cornmeal, brown rice and seven-grain cereals provide carbs, vitamins and minerals.
+Grains such as amaranth, barley, cornmeal, brown rice and seven-grain cereals provide carbs, vitamins and minerals to help fulfill hermit crabs' dietary needs.
 Seeds are a nutritious source of healthy fats.
 Try giving pumpkin, sunflower and flax seeds every other day.
-Occasionally, small amounts of oils can be given instead -- such as olive, canola, coconut, sunflower and palm oil.
+Occasionally, small amounts of oils can be given instead — such as olive, canola, coconut, sunflower, and palm oil.